Principal stratification with continuous treatments and continuous post-treatment variables: Nonparametric Bayesian modeling framework

 We first need to posit a model for the joint distribution of the potential intermediate values, conditional on the observed covariates, i.e. $\boldsymbol{S} \mid \boldsymbol{X}$.
-There are a number of important features that we want this model to have.
 We want to estimate this model as flexibly as possible so that we do not misspecify the distribution of the potential intermediate values, which would lead to incorrect imputations of the missing potential intermediate values and estimates of principal causal effects.
-We also want to be able to incorporate some degree of monotonicity into this model as we believe the relationship between the treatment and intermediate variables in our setting to be monotonic, and incorporating this assumption could improve efficiency.
-Lastly, we want our model to induce clustering of the units in the sample, as this will help to separate them into different principal strata.
-We first assume that the set of potential intermediate values follows a Gaussian process defined by
+As in Assumption \ref{ass:IntermediateDist}, we assume that the set of potential intermediate values follows a Gaussian process defined by

 The mean function $m(t, \boldsymbol{x})$ allows the mean of $S(t)$ to vary by both $t$ and $\boldsymbol{x}$.
 We can use a standard kernel function, such as

 which enforces that two values of the potential intermediate at treatment values $t$ and $t'$ will be more correlated when the difference $t-t'$ is small in magnitude.
 An important parameter in this specification is $\rho$, which dictates the magnitude of this correlation, and we discuss it further in subsequent sections.
 In practice, we discretize the set of potential intermediate values to look at and only consider $\boldsymbol{t} = [t_1, t_2, \dots, t_M]$.
 The Gaussian process specification above implies that